 Moving to France with teenagers?
 Find out everything you need to know about their education with our guide to secondary schools in France.

-If you want to enroll your child in a secondary school in France, you have some options to consider.
+If you want to enroll your child in a secondary school in France, then you have plenty of options to consider.
 Indeed, in France, you have the choice of a state school, private school, international school, or even trade school.
-This might sound confusing, but some quick research can you better understand your options.
+This might sound confusing, but some quick research can help you better understand your options.

 Alongside our detailed guide to the wider French education system, this article on secondary schools in France lays out everything you need to know.
-From the different types of school to your child’s exam options, this guide includes information on the following:
+From the different types of schools available to your child’s exam options, it includes the following information:

 - The secondary education system in France